wget Command in Linux with Examples

 wget -b https://downloads.example.com/archives/app.tar.gz

 wget writes progress updates to a file named wget-log in your current directory.
-Monitor the download with tail -f wget-log.
+Monitor the download with tail -f wget-log (see our tail command examples for more options).
 This approach is especially useful when working on remote servers via SSH, or within terminal multiplexers like tmux or screen.

 Example 3: Limit Download Bandwidth